Herd Behavior in Decentralized Balancing Models: A Case Study in Belgium: Market simulation

 To calculate the (intermediate) balancing price for a certain moment in time, the clearing information during the imbalance settlement period up to that moment is used.
 This study considers three different formulas to calculate the imbalance price: the currently adopted formula as well as two potential replacement candidates (``max/min with smoothed deadband'' and ``weighted average with dynamic weights'') \cite{Elia2025RealtimePriceII}.
 While each formula is different, they all rely on the same price components: the aFRR price $\lambda^\aFRR_t$, the mFRR price $\lambda^\mFRR_t$ and the spot price $\lambda^{\mathrm{spot}}_t$.
 In general, we can state that the imbalance price $\lambda^{\B}_t$ is given by:

 where $\theta_t$ represents the parameters specific to the formula.
 In the remainder of this section, we will focus on two important differences between those formulas.
-The exact definition of the price formulas as well as the price components can be found in Appendix \ref{sec:sim-price_components}.
+The exact definition of the formulas and components can be found in Appendix \ref{sec:sim-price_components}.

 A first difference between the formulas is observed in the so-called deadband region\footnote{Following the same naming convention as used by Elia.}, i.e., the region for which the system imbalance is between $-25$ and $25$ MW.
 In the current imbalance price formula, the price in this region is constant and set equal to the spot price component.
 The reasoning behind this approach is that for such moderate system imbalances, the TSO does not want BRPs to react.
 However, when the system imbalance moves slightly outside of this region, the imbalance price can jump significantly.
 To resolve this issue, the Belgian TSO has proposed to introduce a smoothing function which dynamically weights the spot price and the other components based on the system imbalance.
 The corresponding imbalance price formula is referred to as ``max/min with smoothed deadband''.